-Commemoration of the President of Kyoto Computer Gakuin receiving the Japan ITU Association's "Special Award for International Cooperation
+Commemorating Kyoto Computer Gakuin's Dean's Receipt of the Japan ITU Association's "Special Award for International Cooperation

-This year, we have a plan to expand our overseas computer education support activities by donating 200 computers to four countries: Bosnia and Herzegovina, Eritrea, Kyrgyzstan, and Uganda.
+This year, the institute has plans to further expand its overseas computer education support activities by donating 200 computers to four countries (Bosnia and Herzegovina, Eritrea, Kyrgyzstan, and Uganda).

-The Japan ITU Association is responsible for the activities of the ITU (International Telecommunication Union), a specialized agency of the United Nations, in Japan.For more information, please click here.
+The Japan ITU Association is responsible for the activities in Japan of the International Telecommunication Union (ITU), a specialized agency of the United Nations.For details, please click here.